Team-Glare/calorieApp_server/CONTRIBUTING.md

   ## Python Style Guides :

   All Python code is linted with Pylint.
 Ensure that before you commit any changes, your code passes all the default pylint checks.
-Pylint can be installed with
+Pylint can be installed with the command - pip install pylint.
-  `pip install pylint`.

 ### <h2>Need Additional Help?</h2>
-<p>Due to any reason, if you feel like you have reservations related to the process, feel free to reach us out at [apatil25@ncsu.edu] Github process can be a bit complex and we don't want to lose your valuable contributions because of that reason.
+<p>If you have any reservations related to the process, feel free to reach us out at [kvellan@ncsu.edu].
+Github process can be a bit complex and we don't want to lose your valuable contributions because of that reason.
 We are extremely glad that you have visited us and will make our project much better.</p>